Meigs County office and agency closures and announcements - Pomeroy Daily Sentinel

-Editor’s Note: This article will be updated throughout the day as additional closure announcements are made.

-MEIGS COUNTY — Numerous agencies and offices are closed to the public due to COVID-19.
+MEIGS COUNTY — Numerous agencies and offices are closed or have altered services to the public due to COVID-19.
 Below is the information provided by the agencies and offices involved.

 Meigs County Department of Job and Family Services